Photographs © Todd Bigelow/Contact Press Images

 Please Email Contact Press Images with licensing request

-By April it had all changed.
+But then it all abruptly changed.

 Nearly overnight she became the full-time teacher for her two kids and was figuring out how to navigate unemployment after losing her job due to cutbacks.
 By summer she had managed her son’s middle school graduation at home, succumbed to her daughter’s relentless requests for play dates, and quietly hosted a few “girls nights” in her backyard to counter her own sense of isolation.
 Any hope of the kids returning to in-person school was dashed as summer drew to a close, the kids embarked on another virtual school year and she continued searching for employment.